Skip to main content

 Narcissists: Born from weakness?

 Raj wasn't born cruel.
-I’ve come to believe that.
+I have come to believe that.
 It’s a comforting lie we tell ourselves, isn’t it?
 That people are made cruel, not born.
 Childhood trauma was his badge of honour, one he wore like a shield.
 He told me stories of his neglectful parents, his chaotic upbringing, of never being enough.
 Each tale pulled me in closer.

 “I won’t let anyone else hurt me.
 Not again," he’d say, with a coldness that made me shiver.

 Narcissists are weak.
-That’s something I learned from Raj.
+That is something I learned from Raj.
 Not in the traditional sense, but in how they respond to life’s cruelties.
 He vowed to put himself first, always.
 And by doing so, he trapped himself in a cycle of perpetual loneliness, no matter how many people he surrounded himself with.
 They were just mirrors, after all.
 And mirrors can’t love you back.

 How do empaths stay strong?